Learning Partial Equivariances from Data: Partial Group Equivariant Networks

-We now specify how we learn the distribution $\mathrm{p}(g)$ for continuous, discrete groups and combinations thereof.
-Although better parameterizations for these distributions might exist, our proposed parameterization readily provides an easy way to define partial equivariances.

-\textbf{Probability distributions for one-dimensional continuous groups.} We take inspiration from Augerino \citep{benton2020learning}, an use the reparameterization trick \citep{kingma2013auto} to parameterize continuous distributions.
+\textbf{Distributions for one-dimensional continuous groups.} We take inspiration from Augerino \citep{benton2020learning}, an use the reparameterization trick \citep{kingma2013auto} to parameterize continuous distributions.
 In particular, we use the reparameterization trick on the Lie algebra of the group \citep{falorsi2019reparameterizing} to define a distribution which is uniform over a connected set of group elements $[u^{-1}, \dots, e, \dots, u]$, but zero otherwise.
+To this end, we define a uniform distribution $\gU(\mathfrak{u} \cdot [-1,1])$ with learnable $\mathfrak{u}$ on the Lie algebra $\mathfrak{g}$, and map it to the group via the pushforward of the exponential map $\mathrm{exp}: \mathfrak{g} \rightarrow \gG$.
+This give us a distribution which is uniform over a connected set of elements $[u^{-1}, \dots, e, \dots, u]$, but zero otherwise.\footnote{Note that an $\mathrm{exp}$-pushforwarded local uniform distribution is locally equivalent to the Haar measure, and thus we can still use the Haar measurement for integration on group subsets.}